LP-based policies for restless bandits: necessary and sufficient conditions for (exponentially fast) asymptotic optimality: Conclusion and future direction

 \section{\bfseries\scshape{Conclusion and future direction}}

 In this paper we propose a general framework to study LP-based policies for RB.
 We show that the asymptotic behavior of these policies is closely related to properties of their corresponding deterministic maps.
-We also illustrate the idea of applying updates and demonstrate its advantage to any previously existing LP-based policies on finite horizon problems.
-We believe that as long as we can formulate the relaxed problem as a linear program, this update idea can be further applied on Weakly Coupled MDPs (see, e.g. \citet{meuleau1998solving}), which generalize the RB model in this paper by allowing multiple actions for each arm and multiple resource constraints.
-We also plan to investigate the infinite horizon problem more closely, by designing asymptotically optimal policies without the uniform global attraction property, which is an open question posed in \citet{Ve2016.6}.
+We also illustrate the idea of applying updates and demonstrate its advantage to previously existing LP-based policies on finite horizon problems.
+Actually, the same idea of applying updates can be applied more broadly on Weakly Coupled MDPs, which generalize the RB model in this paper by allowing multiple actions for each arm and multiple resource constraints, as long as we can formulate the relaxed problem as a linear program.
+This has been accomplished in a followup paper \citet{gast2022lp}.